body contouring for high bmi

 • Provide a personalized preparation plan

-A skilled surgeon will never simply say, “Just lose weight.”
-Your surgeon will also review specific Body Mass Index requirements to ensure you meet the safest range for procedures like tummy tuck, thigh lift, or lower body lift.
+An experienced surgeon will not tell you to “just lose weight”.
+Your surgeon will also examine certain Body Mass Index requirements to ascertain that you are within the safest range of procedures, such as tummy tuck, thigh lif,t or lower body lift.

 Reducing BMI before surgery: